sassoftware/viya4-monitoring-kubernetes/README.md

 # SAS® Viya® Monitoring for Kubernetes

-SAS® Viya® Monitoring for Kubernetes provides simple scripts and customization options to deploy monitoring, alerts, and log aggregation for SAS Viya 4.x.
+SAS® Viya® Monitoring for Kubernetes provides simple scripts and customization options to deploy monitoring, alerts, and log aggregation for SAS Viya 4.

-Monitoring and logging may be deployed independently or together.
+Monitoring and logging can be deployed independently or together.
 There are no hard dependencies between the two.

 ## Monitoring - Metrics and Alerts